fossabot/Records/README.md

 ```

 The Xcode compiler will highlight the changed initialiser at compile time.
 It's useful to individually evaluate each call site effected by your schema changes.

+Enjoy!

+But wait?...sourcery? 🤔

+## Sourcery

+[Sourcery](https://github.com/krzysztofzablocki/Sourcery) is a boiler-plate generation tool that you can optionally use with this framework.

+A pre-written stencil file is provided [here](https://github.com/rob-nash/Records/blob/master/Database/Templates/ManagedObject.Query.stencil) which will instruct soucery to write the 'Query' syntax for any NSManagedObject subclass that implements `Fetchable`.

 ## Other Features